 The universal remote, which is included in your package, has a button for all the functions at your fingertips.
 Our team suggests keeping the remote handy as it is the most useful for inputting presets and other settings.

 It is quite big and bulky, but it is a universal option that can control all other devices, which makes the pros outweigh the cons.

 Is the Bose Soundbar 700 worth it?

-Yes, the Bose Soundbar 700 is worth it.
-Our expert team has tested and determined this soundbar from Bose to excel in audio quality, control functions, and extra features.
-For all it provides, the soundbar is worth your money.
+Yes, the 700 is worth it.
+Our expert team has tested and determined this soundbar from Bose to excel in audio quality, voice control functions, and extra visual features available in black or white colors.
+For its overall performance, the soundbar is worth your money.

 Does Bose Soundbar 700 have Dolby Atmos?

 No, the Bose Soundbar 700 does not have Atmos.
 Atmos is in the top tier of audio technologies for distinctly accurate audio portrayals.
 However, the 700 makes do with just DTS and Digital.